-Here’s a look at three of the most common carpet pests:
+Here are three of the most common carpet pests:

 Despite their name, bed bugs don’t just infest beds; they also love to hide in carpets.
-These small, flat, wingless insects with six legs can burrow deep within the fibers of a carpet, most commonly where the carpeting meets the wall or along baseboards, as well as underneath the carpet itself.
+These small, flat, wingless insects with six legs can burrow deep within the fibers of carpets, particularly where the carpeting meets the wall or along baseboards, as well as underneath the carpet itself.
 Bed bugs can cause skin irritation, allergic reactions, and psychological distress.